antoinep23/serverless-thumbs-generator/README.md

    Once the image is successfully uploaded, S3 emits an **event notification**, which invokes another **Lambda function**.

 5. **Thumbnail Creation**
-   This Lambda function processes the uploaded image, generates a thumbnail, and stores it back in the S3 bucket (e.g., in `/thumbs`).
+   This Lambda function processes the uploaded image, generates a thumbnail, and stores it back in the S3 bucket (in `/thumbs`).

-6. **(Optional) Thumbnail Access**
-   The thumbnail can later be accessed through CloudFront, or a dedicated endpoint can be created to return the processed image.

 ---